venugopalreddy1322/Project_CICD_Jenkins-argocd-k8s/README.md

         Stage 7: Use Argo CD operator to deploy the application to a kubernetes cluster.

     5. Set up Argo CD:
-        Install Argo CD on the Kubernetes cluster. ( Source:https://operatorhub.io ) Set up a Git repository for Argo CD to track the changes in the repository and Kubernetes manifests.
+        Install Argo CD on the Kubernetes cluster. ( Source:https://operatorhub.io , follow the steps to install)

+        Set up a Git repository for Argo CD to track the changes in the repository and Kubernetes manifests.
-        So ArgoCD automatically fetches the application from repo to kubernetes cluster.
+        So ArgoCD automatically fetches the application from GitHub repo to kubernetes cluster.

     6. Configure Jenkins pipeline to integrate with Argo CD:
        6.1 Add the Argo CD API token to Jenkins credentials.